 Short-term Sound Pressure Level (dBA)

-Measurement Daytime Nighttime Daytime Nighttime
+Measurement Daytime Nighttime Daytime Night

-Location $L{10}$ L 10 $L{50}$ $L{50}$
+Location L{10} L{10} L{50} L{50}

 S1 53 53 41 28

 S2 33 33 28 29

 The sound impacts associated with the proposed wind turbines were predicted using the Cadna/A sound level calculation software developed by DataKustik GmbH.
 This software uses the ISO 9613-2 international standard for sound propagation (Acoustics - Attenuation of sound during propagation outdoors - Part 2: General method of calculation).
-The sound level analysis for the Project conservatively includes 75 wind turbines, of which five (5) are considered alternate locations.
-Of these 75 wind turbines, 67 wind turbines are GE 2.5-116 LNTE units and eight are GE 1.7-103 LNTE units.
-Sound power levels from GE technical reports for the GE 2.5 and GE 1.7 wind turbines, which were provided by Atwell, were used to assign worst-case sound power levels to each of the modeled wind turbines.
+The sound level analysis for the Project conservatively includes 72 wind turbines, of which four (4) are considered alternate locations.
+All of these 72 wind turbines are GE 2.5-116 LNTE units with a hub height of 90 meters and a rotor diameter of 116 meters.
+Sound power levels from GE technical reports for the GE 2.5 wind turbines, which were provided by Atwell, were used to assign worst-case sound power levels to each of the modeled wind turbines.
 In addition to the wind turbines, there will be a collector substation associated with the Project located in Dodge County.
 One 225 megavolt-ampere transformer is proposed for the substation.
 According to the specification sheet provided by the proponent, the sound pressure level for this unit will be 75 dBA.
 Epsilon has estimated octave band sound power levels using the broadband sound pressure level provided and techniques in the Electric Power Plant Environmental Noise Guide (Edison Electric Institute), Table 4.5 Sound Power Levels of Transformers.

 There are 694 receptors within 2 miles of the Project area and these were input into the Cadna/A model.
 These receptors were modeled as discrete points at a height of 1.5 meters (4.9 feet) above ground level to mimic the ears of a typical standing person and were all assigned as NAC 1.
 Participation status for each modeling receptor was assigned.
-All modeling receptors are identified on Map 8 (Sound Level Modeling Locations) and are distinguished as either participating, participation pending, or non-participating.
+All modeling receptors are identified on Maps 8a and b (Sound Level Modeling Locations) and are distinguished as either participating, participation pending, or non-participating.
 Any non-"LSE" parcel in Dodge County closer than the 5 RD by 3 RD setbacks required by the LWECS has been assigned a "participation pending" status.
-Additionally, any parcel located in Steele County closer than the 5 RD has been assigned a "participation pending" status.
+Additionally, any parcel located in Steele County closer than the 5 RD setback (5 RD by 5 RD) has been assigned a "participation pending" status.

 Several modeling assumptions inherent in the ISO 9613-2 calculation methodology, or selected as conditional inputs by Epsilon, were implemented in the Cadna/A model to ensure conservative results (i.e., higher sound levels).
-No uncertainty factor was provided by the wind turbine manufacturer for the GE 2.5-116; however, an uncertainty factor of 2.0 dBA was provided for the GE 1.7-103 unit.
-This uncertainty was assumed for the GE 2.5-116 unit based the GE 1.7-103 uncertainty factor and prior experience with wind turbine sound modeling.
-Therefore, 2 dBA was added to the sound power level for each modeled wind turbine.
+No uncertainty factor was provided by the wind turbine manufacturer for the GE 2.5-116; however, based on experience with other wind turbine models and wind turbine sound level modeling, an uncertainty factor of 2.0 dBA was assumed and conservatively added to the sound power level for each modeled wind turbine.

-All modeled sound levels, as output from Cadna/A, are A-weighted equivalent sound levels ( $L{eq}$ , dBA).
-Based on Epsilon's experience in conducting post-construction sound level measurement programs for wind energy facilities, the equivalent sound level has been comparable to the median ( $L{50}$ , dBA) sound level when the wind turbine sound was prevalent and steady under ideal wind and operational conditions.
-Therefore, the modeled sound levels may be considered as $L{50}$ sound levels and directly compared to the Minnesota $L{50}$ limit.
+All modeled sound levels, as output from Cadna/A, are A-weighted equivalent sound levels (L{eq} , dBA).
+Based on Epsilon's experience in conducting post-construction sound level measurement programs for wind energy facilities, the equivalent sound level has been comparable to the median (L{50} , dBA) sound level when the wind turbine sound was prevalent and steady under ideal wind and operational conditions.
+Therefore, the modeled sound levels may be considered as L{50} sound levels and directly compared to the Minnesota L{50} limit.